thejaswinidhanaraj/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+# NAME: THEJASWINI D
+# REG.NO: 212223110059
-# Uploading temperature sensor data in Thing Speak cloud
+# EXP3: Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.